SergeyMaslikhov/DS_projects/README.md

 # DS_projects
-Jupyther notebooks of some pet projects
+Jupyther notebooks and scripts of pet projects